0xAliHn/kotlin-for-android-developers/classes_and_functions.md

 # Classes and functions

-The class in Kotlin follows a simple structure.
-Despite a slight difference from Java.
-You can use [try.kotlinlang.org] to test some simple code examples without requiring a real project and without having to deploy to the machine.
+Classes in Kotlin follow a really simple structure.
+However, there are some slight differences from Java that you will want to know before we continue.
+You can use [try.kotlinlang.org] to test this and some other simple examples without the need of a real project.

 [try.kotlinlang.org]: http://try.kotlinlang.org/